Monarchy of the Netherlands: Positions of other members of the royal house and royal family

 The royal family has become quite extensive since the birth of Queen Juliana's children.
 By consequence so has the Dutch royal house (nominally the collection of persons in line for the throne and their spouses), to the extent that membership of the royal house was limited by a change in the law in 2002.

 Despite being a large clan, the family as a whole has very little to do officially with Dutch government or the running of the Netherlands.
 Constitutionally, an important role is played by the monarch.
 The heir-apparent is deemed to be preparing for an eventual ascent to the throne, so there are some limited tasks and a number of limits on them (particularly he/she cannot hold a paying job, since this might lead to entanglements later on).
 Since neither the monarch nor the heir-apparent may hold jobs, they receive a stipend from the government.
 Their spouses are similarly forbidden from earning an income and receive a stipend as well.
 But constitutionally that is the whole of the involvement of the royal family with the Dutch government.

 In particular, members of the royal house other than the monarch and the heir-apparent have no official tasks within the Dutch government and do not receive stipends.
 They are responsible for their own conduct and their own income.
-They may be asked to stand in from time to time such as to accompany the monarch on a state visit if the consort is ill, but this is always a personal favor and not an official duty.
+They may be asked to stand in from time to time such as to accompany the monarch on a state visit if the consort is ill, but this is always a personal favour and not an official duty.
 In addition, they are not exempt from taxation.

-Many members of the royal family hold (or have held) significant positions within civil society, usually functioning as head or spokesperson of one or more charitable organizations, patron of the arts and similar endeavors.
+Many members of the royal family hold (or have held) significant positions within civil society, usually functioning as head or spokesperson of one or more charitable organizations, patron of the arts and similar endeavours.
 Some members of the royal family are also (or have been) avid supporters of some personal cause; Prince Bernhard for instance was always passionate about the treatment of World War II veterans and Princess Margriet (who was born in Canada) has a special relationship with Canadian veterans specifically.
 As a rule of thumb, the members of the royal family who are contemporaries of Princess Beatrix tend to hold civil society positions as a primary occupation whereas younger family members hold these positions in conjunction with a regular, paying job.
 A notable exception to this rule is Pieter van Vollenhoven (husband to Princess Margriet), who was chairman of the Dutch Safety Board until his retirement.